-Rethymno, like all Crete, has an amazing variety of flora, which is directly linked to the climate and geomorphology of the place.
+Rethymno, as the whole Crete, has an amazing variety of flora, which is directly linked to the climate and geomorphology of the place.
 This can be explained by the geological isolation of the island, which has facilitated the development of local species since ancient times.
-Out of an estimated number of 2000 species of plants, 160 are endemic and grow exclusively on the island.
+From an estimated number of 2000 species of plants, 160 are endemic and grow exclusively on the island.

-At the coast sea lilies (Pancratium Maritmum and Tamarix Cretica) thrives due to the saltiness of the air and the humidity.
-This is accompanied by Euphorbia paralias, Medicago marina, Otanthus maritimus, Eryngium maritimum, Crithmum maritimum – all names which show their preferences for the shoreline.
+At the coast, sea lilies (Pancratium Maritmum and Tamarix Cretica) thrive due to the saltiness of the air and the humidity.
+They are accompanied by Euphorbia paralias, Medicago marina, Otanthus maritimus, Eryngium maritimum, Crithmum maritimum – all names which show their preferences for the shoreline.

-Areas near the settlements – particularly those in the plains – are characterized by biotopes which have been strongly influenced by Man.
-Here, amongst other plants, the field gladiolus (Gladiolus italicus), crown anemone (Anemone coronaria), bunch-flowered narcissus (Narcissus tazetta), and turban buttercup (Ranunculus asiaticus)inundate the olive groves and fields.
+Areas near the settlements – particularly those on the plains – are characterized by biotopes which have been strongly influenced by people.
+Here, among other plants, the field gladiolus (Gladiolus italicus), crown anemone (Anemone coronaria), bunch-flowered narcissus (Narcissus tazetta), and turban buttercup (Ranunculus asiaticus)inundate the olive groves and fields.

 addition to their distinctive appearance, the orchids constitute an important section of the Cretan flora.

 In the prefecture of Rethymno, around 50 species and sub-species of orchids are found; nearly half of them belong to the genus Ophrys.
 This orchid wealth increases continuously, due to very frequent hybridization.
 In particular, on the plateau of Yious Kampos, the hybrid between Orchis lactea and Orchis tridentata is found in populations of such density that a new species could be said to have been generated.
 This plateau constitutes one of the most important biotopes of Rethymno since, apart from orchids, a beautiful red tulip (Tulipa doerfleri) is endemic to the area.
-Of equal importance are the mountains Vouvala, Siderotas, and Xiro, which form a natural barrier towards the Libyan Sea.
+The mountains Vouvala, Siderotas, and Xiro, which form a natural barrier towards the Libyan Sea, are of equal importance.
 All the roads which lead to the southern shores, as well as the dirt roads up to the peaks, pass through areas teeming both with orchids and other species.
 Rarer, more individual species are native to the gorges.
 The native Campanula tubulosa and Campanula saxatilis, Greek onosma (Onosma graecum), rock tulip (Tulipa saxatilis) and the two staehelinas (S. arboreal and S. fruticosa) are only a sampling of the species.

 Many of the species of wild flora found in Rethymno are protected by the international CITES agreement.

-Make sure to visit us in the Spring to enjoy the abundance of flora and fauna Crete offers!
+Make sure to visit us in Spring to enjoy the abundance of flora and fauna that Crete offers!